 We all know entrances in pro wrestling are extremely important.
-The walk from the locker room to the ring is the most naked way for a wrestler to establish the character of his gimmick.
+The walk from the locker room to the ring is the most naked way for a wrestler to establish his gimmick’s character.
 Every detail of an entrance underlines character development: the way the wrestler walks, how much he or she interacts with the crowd on the way to the ring, the gestures or dances the wrestler does, the clothing the wrestling is wearing, and, fundamentally important, what music is playing during the entrance.
-The Sandman’s music and entrance was pitch perfect.
+The Sandman’s music and entrance was pitch-perfect.

 "I’m drunk going to the fucking ring," once explained James Fullington to The Hannibal TV.

 Blood would ooze out of his forehead from headbutting the beers.
 The Sandman would stand, glowering, blood dripping in between his widened eyes; he had transformed into his character.
 And the fans went bananas, and fan response is everything in pro wrestling.
 The logic is direct: if fans are excited, they’ll buy tickets.
 If fans cheer wildly for a wrestler, they will pay good money to see him or her wrestler.
 Fan response makes or breaks careers.
 Fans perform just as much as the wrestlers; fans know the louder they support certain wrestlers, the more central those wrestlers will become to all the storylines, the more successful those wrestlers will become.